Dahesor/DNT-Dahesor-NBT-Transformer/README.md

     There are 2 different methods to achieve this, and this function will pick the better one depends on the case.

 * **`function dnt:concat/by_char_read`**
-    One of the concat method.
+    One of the concat methods.
 Works by reading the strings char by char.

 * **`function dnt:concat/by_nbt_parse`**
-    One of the concat method.
+    One of the concat methods.
 Works by text component, escape, and macro black magic.
     Better than `by_char_read` unless the total char count is small, or each string on average only contains 1 or 2 chars.

 * **`function dnt:concat_splited`**:\